Thinking Tools | AP School Of Arts Skip to main content

 Thinking Tools

-Between 2017 and 2022, the research group Thinking Tools focused on the concept of 'the photographic'.
-Through this notion, we investigated how some specific characteristics of the photographic apparatus seeped into the wider field of visual art.
-With the organisation of several symposia, publications, residencies and individual research trajectories of photographers and visual artists, the impact of 'the photographic' on the visual arts was intellectually and artistically examined.
-In the following years, we wish to gradually extend the field of research to the whole of artistic practices in which a technical apparatus plays a crucial role.
+Thinking Tools focuses on the concept of the technological apparatus.
+Through this notion, it investigates how some specific characteristics of photography, the first technical apparatus used in the context of art production, seeped into the wider field of visual art.
+Through the organisation of several symposia, publications, residencies and individual research trajectories of photographers and visual artists, the impact of ‘the photographic’ on the visual arts is intellectually and artistically examined.

 In other words, the researchers within Thinking Tools operate in the field of tension between the (relative) autonomy of a technical apparatus, the unruliness of the material they work with, and the idiosyncrasy of an independent artistic position.
 The result of this multifaceted interaction, of this multiple authorship, is a polyphonic artistic object where different actors meet on an equal footing.
 The works these artist-researchers create are hybrid objects, determined by the friction between human and non-human (technical, algorithmic, chemical, operational) actors.
 By encouraging researchers to allow these non-human forces to actively and poetically intervene in the production process, we invite them to produce work in which new relationships to (and imaginings of) the world can take form.